google/campaign-manager-bulk-uploader/README.md

         gcloud app deploy --project=your-project-id

+2. Now, upload the indexes to Datastore:

+        gcloud datastore indexes create index.yaml --project=your-project-id

-2. To view your newly deployed application running, you can open a browser with:
+3. To view your newly deployed application running, you can open a browser with:

         gcloud app browse --project=your-project-id